cplund8/cplund8.github.io/README.md

 </html>
 ```

 Replace `<sim name>` with the name of the name of the simulation.
 Additionally, if you want, you can change the line `<title>Simulation</tile>` to include the specific name of the simulation, though this is unnecessary and everything works fine even if you don't.
-Once you've saved the file, right click on it in the folder, and click `Rename`.
+Once you've saved the file, go back to the `sims` folder, then right click on the `.txt` file we just edited and click `Rename`.
 Replace the `.txt` extension with `.html`.

 ---